You wouldn’t believe how actually easy is it to transform naturally from fat to fit in a year.

 So I told myself, that being jacked is naturally impossible and I am stuck with the way I was born, or that I would have to inject steroids for the rest of my life.

 I was also a poor kid and there was no street workout parks back then.
 Even calisthenics didn’t exist yet, so having to pay for each gym entry was another excuse to not to even try.

 Then in high school I got a summer job at construction site and I made a little pocket money.

 And possibility of going to gym once a week was a new reality.
 I persuaded few classmates to go with me to the Gym on a regular basis.

+As you have might guess.
+We failed miserably.
 No one had any knowledge about proper form, progressive overload or the basic science behind muscle hypertrophy besides few bro-science tips found in the bodybuilding magazines.